 It claims to be safe for both gasoline and diesel powered engines.
 Aside from the potentially positive effects it claims to have, we’ve mentioned that there are some negative effects to it.
 Let’s dig into that here in the next section.

 We’ll be taking a look at some of the specific negative effects of Seafoam.
-This can occur even if you don’t use too much Seafoam to begin with.
-Here are some of those negative effects that Seafoam has done based on past user claims:
+This can occur even if you don’t use too much of the product to begin with.
+Here are some of those negative effects that Seafoam has had based on past user claims:

 1. It Can Thin Out Your Oil

 The first Seafoam negative effect that we’ll be looking at is that it can thin out your oil.
 Obviously, oil is needed to keep the engine and all the moving parts lubricated.
 Depending on the type of engine your vehicle has, the oil needs to be at a certain viscosity and consistency.

 So what happens if your oil seems a little thinner than usual?
 Chances are your best solution would be to drain the rest of it out and replace it with new oil.
 And you might want to do that as soon as possible.

 Believe it or not, the one thing that is supposed to get rid of sludge will actually do the exact opposite.
 That’s right, it can create more sludge than it already has.
 This will definitely spell trouble for your engine.

 With more sludge, there’s more buildup, and even a greater chance that your engine may overheat quicker than usual.
 The last thing you want is your engine overheating to the point where it no longer functions.
 Once again, an oil change might be the solution to getting rid of the excess sludge.

 Let’s say for instance that your O2 sensor is on the verge of failing.
 It’s been said that Seafoam might accelerate it.
 At this point, you’re better off getting the sensor itself replaced.

 Note: We earn a small commission on purchases, at no additional cost to you.